SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Introduction

-\textbf{Contributions:} In summary, the key contributions of this work are as follows: \begin{enumerate} \item We comprehensively analyse how \textit{SwitchX} mapping of binarized weights onto ReRAM crossbars causes improved energy-efficiency of crossbar arrays and reduces the impact of crossbar non-idealities, which manifests as increase in the robustness and adversarial stability of the mapped networks.
-Note, although the results in this work have been presented typically for ReRAM crossbars, the \textit{SwitchX} approach and its benefits are not limited to ReRAM crossbars and can be extended to crossbars with other NVM devices.
+\textbf{Contributions:} In summary, the key contributions of this work are as follows: \begin{enumerate} \item We comprehensively analyse how \textit{SwitchX} mapping of binarized weights onto ReRAM crossbars manifests as increase in the robustness and adversarial stability of the mapped networks.
+Note, although the results in this work have been presented typically for ReRAM crossbars, the \textit{SwitchX} approach and its benefits are not limited to ReRAM crossbars and can be extended to crossbars with other NVM devices such as, PCM or FeFET.

-\item We carry out experiments on a state-of-the-art network (VGG16)~\cite{vgg} using benchmark datasets (CIFAR-100 \& CIFAR-10)~\cite{cifar}.
-We propose a novel graphical approach by plotting \textit{robustness maps} to evaluate the adversarial robustness of BNNs on 16$\times$16 and 32$\times$32 crossbars and perform a fair comparison between \textit{SwitchX} and Normal Mapping.
+\item We carry out experiments on a state-of-the-art neural network architecture (VGG16)~\cite{vgg} using benchmark datasets (CIFAR-10, CIFAR-100~\cite{cifar} and TinyImagenet).
+We propose a novel graphical approach by plotting \textit{robustness maps} to evaluate the adversarial robustness of BNNs on crossbars and perform a fair comparison between \textit{SwitchX} and Normal Mapping.

 \item We find that \textit{SwitchX} approach when combined with state-aware training (explained in Section~\ref{exp}) increases the feasibility of higher HRS mapping.
 This significantly boosts the robustness (both clean and adversarial accuracies) of the mapped BNNs.
 Further, \textit{SwitchX} combined with state-aware training outperforms the case when \textit{SwitchX} is combined with Adversarial training, a state-of-the-art software defense against adversarial attacks.